 Athletic Coaching.
-The minor in coaching requires 18 hours and is primarily designed for College of Education students who want to teach a content area in high school and be a coach.
-See a departmental advisor for additional information and completion of the minor in on the degree plan.
+The minor in athletic coaching requires 18 hours and is primarily designed for College of Education students who want to teach a content area in high school and be a coach but may be taken by others.
+See a departmental advisor for additional information and completion of the minor in the degree plan.

 Exercise and Sport Sciences.
 The minor in exercise and sport sciences requires 18 hours in ESS courses with at least 12 hours from 3000 level or above ESS courses.
 No more than 3 hours from ESS 4000 may be counted.
 Six credit hours of ESS courses are required in residency.
 See a departmental advisor for additional information and completion of the minor on the degree plan.